-When I was younger, I had a thriving career in finance.
+When I was younger, I had a thriving career in corporate finance.
 But once I became pregnant with my second child, I opted out.
 I gave up my six-figure salary and millions of dollars in future earnings, and left the household’s money matters to my husband.
 I became a passive observer in my own financial life and future.

 Then, after my 18-year marriage ended in a painful divorce, I got my wake up call.

 What I've learned since then is that far too many women, even those in a healthy marriage or with a thriving career, have opted out of managing their financial lives.

 At some point, these women became disempowered or disengaged — and financially dependent on someone else.

 The fact is that 90 percent of women will become solely responsible for their finances at some point in their life.
 Yet, the overwhelming majority of these women will feel unprepared to step into this role.
 My divorce was my wakeup call, but the challenges I faced are no different than those navigating other life transitions — like the death of a spouse, a job loss, or a serious illness.

 Given what I know now, I had to do something!

 So, combining my experience and passion for economic empowerment, with my financial expertise, I founded WomenWealthyWise.